UPPS 05.04.05 - Video Documentation and Surveillance Systems

 UPD will monitor new developments in the relevant law and in security industry practices to ensure that the university’s policies and practices relating to VDS systems are consistent with the highest standards, protections, and requirements of all federal, state, and local laws, The Texas State University System (TSUS) Rules and Regulations, and campus policies.

-The supervisor of Access Services must receive new requests for VDS installations and changes to existing camera systems using the Request for Security Devices form prior to equipment purchase and installation.
-The supervisor of Access Services will classify the proposed VDS camera location according to the criteria outlined in VDS Camera Installation Criteria.
+Network Operations must receive new requests for installations and changes to existing cameras connected to the centralized VDS using the Request for Video Surveillance Devices form prior to equipment purchase and installation.
+UPD will classify the proposed VDS camera location according to the criteria outlined in VDS Camera Installation Criteria.
 The proposed location of all VDS cameras must be consistent with the criteria outlined in VDS Camera Installation Criteria.
-The requesting department’s chair, the provost and vice president for Academic Affairs, and the vice president for Student Affairs must also approve academic activity cameras utilizing the VDS system.
+The requesting department’s chair, the provost and VPAA, and the VPFSS must also approve academic activity cameras utilizing the centralized VDS system.

-Access Services will perform timely reviews of proposed permanent surveillance camera installations to ensure they conform to the university’s established policies, practices, and implementation criteria.
-Access Services will submit recommendations to the director of UPD and the vice president for Student Affairs for their consideration in determining the appropriateness of the proposed installations.
+UPD will perform reviews of proposed permanent surveillance camera installations to ensure they conform to the university’s established policies, practices, and implementation criteria.
+The director of UPD will submit recommendations to the VPFSS for their consideration in determining the appropriateness of the proposed installations.